cagneymoreau/DL4j_RoadMap/README.md

 done celeb a dataset

 ### GrowAble Gan and weight sharing and comp graph debug
-Ony makes modern art at the moment
+super important idea because it shows how networks can start learning simple things and advance to more complicated without direct intervention -- Ony makes modern art at the moment

 ### Reinforcement learning, custom loss  functions, BenchMarking against examples